schellenberg/computerscience30/_sources/intro/practicequiz.rst

 - conditionals (if/else if/else)
 - loops (while and/or for)
 - functions
-- boolean logic/logical operators - `CodingJS <https://codingjs.wmcicompsci.ca/>`_  practice is probably the best choice for getting this nailed down...
+- boolean logic/logical operators
+- solving `CodingJS problems <https://codingjs.wmcicompsci.ca/>`_  to practice these ideas

 Question 1